hotsphink/sfink-tools/mozilla.md

     ls = !if [[ -n "$1" ]]; then r="$1"; else r=.; fi; $HG log -r "parents(::$r and not public()) + ::$r and not public()" --template "{label('changeset.{phase}', '{rev}|{node|short}')} {label('tags.normal', ifeq(tags, '', '', ifeq(tags, 'tip', '', '{tags}\n    ')))}  {desc|firstline} {label('tags.normal', bookmarks)}\n"
     sl = ls

 (Note that I mistype `hg ls` as `hg sl` about 40% of the time.
 You may not be so burdened.)
 There are better aliases for this.
 I think ./mach mercurial setup might give you `hg wip` or something now?
-But mine is concise and simple to use.
-Just ignore that monstrosity of a template.
+But I like the terse output format of mine.
+(Just ignore that monstrosity of a template in the implementation.)

 That works for a single stack of patches underneath a root bookmark.
 To see all of my stacks, I do: